GlistPlugins/gipFFmpegVideo/README.md

 ##### *Notice for all*

-Please add the PATH variable to eclipse paths by going to:
+Please add the PATH variable to eclipse paths by:

+Click the GlistApp project once on the left, inside the Project Explorer.

+Then click on the top of the eclipse window:

 > Project > Properties > C/C++ Build > Environment